On this page |

 The packed character format is a way to define, bundle, and organize the data that is needed to create and animate one or more characters in the viewport.
 The packed character format consists of geometry data that is organized in a folder structure similar to a directory structure on disk, with the data added as nested packed primitives.

-In the packed character format, there are three levels of data containers - the character scene, the character, and the character element.
+In the packed character format, there are three levels of data containers - the animation scene, the characters, and the character elements.
 The packed character format hierarchy can be seen in the rig tree view:

 Character